Demystifying Figure AI pricing: What we know in 2026

 The whole song and dance of enterprise sales, hidden costs, mandatory demos, and waiting around for a custom quote, is a major headache.
 Businesses need to know what they're spending so they can budget and make good decisions.

-This is where a totally different approach to AI comes in.
-With eesel AI, the pricing is clear and simple right from the start.
-You can see the monthly plans right on the website, and you won’t get slapped with extra fees for having a busy month.
-You can start with a flexible plan and cancel whenever you want, avoiding the scary long-term contracts that lock you in before you even know if it’s working for you.
+This is where a totally different approach to AI for customer service comes in.
+With eesel, the pricing is clear and simple right from the start.
+It's usage-based, so you pay for the tickets the AI actually resolves, with no per-seat fees and no surprise charges for a busy month.
+You can start with a flexible plan and cancel whenever you want, avoiding the scary long-term contracts that lock you in before you even know if it's working for you.

 From long setups to going live in minutes